salvah22/wetlands-monitoring-gee/README.md

-# Swedish Wetlands classification with GEE
+# Mapping Swedish Wetlands by classifying multi-source multi-temporal imagery with Random Forests in GEE

+This repository contains the scripts used for mapping wetlands in Sweden, classifying multi-temporal multi-source (Sentinel-1, Sentinel-2, Topographical) imagery with the Machine Learning Random Forests algorithm.

-This repository contains the JavaScript code developed and run in the Google Earth Engine Code Editor / Playground, for generating the preliminary results displayed in the manuscript ().
+The main tree has the JavaScript code developed and run in the Google Earth Engine Code Editor / Playground, for generating the preliminary results displayed in the manuscript ().
 And the Jupyter Notebook with the scripts used for extracting and polishing those results.

-V1 folder contains less polished scripts, with valuable funtionalities that were dropped for the final manuscript (counting the amount of images, and exporting MODIS LC data).
-It is preserved as a deprecated version.

 The workflow followed by the script is coarsely illustrated with the following figure: